mattstone/Plus-Ultra/README.md

 Starter app with everything needed to launch and run a business.
 Just add an idea and designer.

 Modern Rails 7 Hotwire app, embracing the the no build philosophy on the front-end.
+All javascripts are loaded via Import Maps.

 Note: Not production ready.
 Still work in progress.
 Aim is to be completed in Feb 2024.

 ## 1. Marketing

-- Blog
+- Blog with RSS/XML feed
 - Email lists (https://www.mailgun.com/ to send marketing emails )
 - Campaign management